psschwei/bees-in-a-pod/README.md

 Run AI agents in Kubernetes.

-See also the [hive cli](https://github.com/psschwei/hive-cli), a command line tool that simplifies the build/deploy process even more.
+See also the [agent cli](https://github.com/psschwei/agent-cli), a command line tool that simplifies the build/deploy process even more.

 ## Prereqs